 For full sun lawns, shaded yards, and everything in between, we've got you covered with grass care tips to help you care for your lawn in sunshine and shade.

 While region and climate are significant factors to consider before your new plants take root in the ground, you should also consider the level of maintenance required for these types of flowers and grasses.
 Though there is not a category of high maintenance grasses, there is a category for types of grasses that are lower maintenance than average.

-More traditional grasses, like Kentucky Bluegrass, may require a bit more elbow grease to maintain a lush, thick texture and perfect coloring.
-Grasses such as Bermudagrass, Zoysia grass, and Fescue are considered low-maintenance because of their drought resistance.
+More traditional grasses, like Kentucky bluegrass, may require a bit more elbow grease to maintain a lush, thick texture and perfect coloring.
+Grasses such as bermudagrass, zoysiagrass, and fescues are considered low-maintenance in terms of their drought resistance.
 You do not need to be as rigid with your watering schedule with these grasses, though you should still try to stick to consistent watering.
 We can help you achieve a thick, luscious lawn regardless of your grass type.

 You don’t have to be a master gardener or even have a green thumb to see your flower garden bloom.
 You can plant several different types of flowers that are durable and resistant, making them easier to care for than other varieties that require more care.

 When it comes to planting flowers, establishing seeds and new plants is the hardest step.
 We recommend choosing a perennial, so you don’t have to fret about planting new blossoms each year.
 Flowers that can withstand high heat and go through periods of drought will require less maintenance than other flower varieties

 Low-Maintenance Types of Flowers